PowerShellOrg/Plaster/docs/en-US/about_Plaster_CreatingAManifest.help.md

 For nearly all uses the `New-PlasterManifest` command is correct approach to start with, as this will ensure you generate a valid base manifest.

 This topic serves to document the existing manifest schema, currently version `0.4`, using the example Plaster manifest `NewModuleTemplate`.
+The current Plaster manifest schema can be found at [PlasterManifest-v1.xsd](https://github.com/PowerShell/Plaster/blob/master/src/Schema/PlasterManifest-v1.xsd)

 ## The manifest base
 The overall structure of the manifest (shown below) consists of three main sections, `metadata`, `parameters` and `content`.